 The way forward

-Due to the fact that attackers are exploiting web application security vulnerabilities to gain access to private data, however, organizations must go to even greater lengths to protect websites and apps than they do to protect their computers and other network-connected devices following global best security practices.
+Due to the fact that attackers are exploiting web application security vulnerabilities to gain access to private data, however, organizations must go to even greater lengths to protect websites and apps than they do to protect their computers and other network-connected devices by following global best security practices.

 And as more organizations move their websites and apps to the cloud, web application security will only get more complex.
 Cloud-based security technologies, such as web application firewalls, can help protect websites, apps, and the data stored behind them, regardless of where they’re hosted around the world.